Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Asymptotic properties and robustness behaviors

 \subsection{Conditional density estimations}

-In our third method, we directly estimate the conditional densities of all mediators.
+In our third method of estimation, we directly estimate the conditional densities of all mediators.
 The nuisance functional parameters in this approach are $Q = \{\mu, \pi, \{ f_{Z_k} \ \forall Z_k \in \Z \} \}$.
-The product of density ratios $\mR{Y}$ and $\mR{Z_k}$ for each mediator $Z_k \in \Z$ are derived as functions of these mediator densities.
+The product of density ratios $\mR{Y}$ and $\mR{Z_k}$ for each mediator $Z_k \in \Z$ are estimated via functions of the estimated mediator densities.
 The sequential regressions $\mB{Z_k}$ are estimated by numerically integrating $\mu$ with respect to the product of mediator densities, $\prod_{i=k}^{K} f_{Z_i}$.
 The one-step estimator and TMLE that utilize these nuisance estimates are denoted by $\psi^+_{a_0, 3}(\hat{Q})$ and $\psi_{a_0, 3}(\hat{Q}^*)$, respectively.
 These estimators are particularly suitable for scenarios involving discrete-valued mediators, where estimating densities through regression and performing numerical integration via finite summation are both practical and reliable.
-Note that by using the density estimation, our TMLE procedure described in Section~\ref{subsec:tmle} requires some modifications in order to obtain $\psi_{a_0, 3}(\hat{Q}^*)$: First, we need appropriate pairs of submodel and loss function in order to correctly target the conditional densities of $Z_k \in \Z$.
-Second, the product of density ratios will be updated in accordance with the updated conditional density estimates.
-For detailed description, refer to Appendix~\ref{app:tmle_density}.
+Note that by using the density estimation, the TMLE procedure in Section~\ref{subsec:tmle} requires modified submodels and loss functions to target conditional densities and update density ratios accordingly.
+Further details are provided in Appendix~\ref{app:tmle_density}.

 We have the following theorem establishing the asymptotic linearity of $\psi^+_{a_0, 3}(\hat{Q})$ and $\psi_{a_0, 3}(\hat{Q}^*)$.